2016, Vol. 3 Issue 3, Part B

 How to cite this article:

 Dr. Shikha Sharma, Dr. Pragya Singh, Dr. MK Aggarwal.
 The effect of chronic lead exposure on fertility in female rats via hypothalamic – pituitary and ovarian axis.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 91-92.
+Int J Fauna Biol Stud 2016;3(3):91-92.